Sajtburesz/Registry_API/README.md

 --> Used libraries can be found in requirements.txt

-### Node.js solution was also created and is available on the Node_registry
+### Node.js solution was also created and is available on the Node_registry branch.